 Focus On Your Employee’s Health

-Employer-sponsored healthcare is one of the most important benefits job seekers are looking for.
+Employee health and well-being are crucial components of a thriving and inclusive workplace.
+Providing quality, affordable healthcare is one of the most significant benefits an employer can offer, and it can have a profound impact on employee satisfaction, retention, and diversity.
 Over 50% of job seekers list healthcare as their number one priority, and anyone can see why.

 Give Fair Chance Hiring… A Chance

-Around a third of all Americans will find themselves under arrest throughout their lives.
+Research shows that about one third of Americans have been arrested at some point in their lives, which can have long-term consequences on their employment opportunities and overall quality of life..
 As a result, many find it hard to get a job, especially those who have been incarcerated.
-Fair chance hiring looks to combat this epidemic of joblessness by removing criminal history from a list of liabilities that might cost a candidate a position.
+Fair chance hiring looks to combat this epidemic of joblessness by removing criminal history as a barrier to employment.
+This means that job applicants are not automatically disqualified from consideration due to past criminal convictions.

 Integrate Environmental Responsibility Into the Workplace

-Alongside diversity, younger workers want to see that their company reflects their other values as well.
-With climate change beginning to reshape the world as we know it, people want to see organizations make an effort to help.
-Consider creating environmentally friendly office initiatives like a plastic-free workplace, or donating to non-profits that are looking to better ecosystems.
+Employees want to work for conscious-minded organizations that make an effort to help their community and the world.
+Consider creating environmentally friendly office initiatives like a plastic-free workplace, or donating to nonprofits that are looking to better ecosystems.

 Begin Utilizing AI Recruitment Solutions